Introduction

 Tips on Forming a Search Committee

-Committee chairpersons should hold same or higher rank as the vacant position, however, exceptions are often made.
+- Committee chairpersons should hold same or higher rank as the vacant position, however exceptions are often made.

-The size of the committee often reflects the importance of the vacant position (the more important the position, the greater
+- The size of the committee often reflects the importance of the vacant position (the more important the position, the greater the number of committee members), but keep in mind the challenges of scheduling and ensuring full participation by large committees.

-Determine whether each potential appointee has sufficient time to devote to search committee duties.
+- Determine whether each potential appointee has sufficient time to devote to search committee duties.

-Ensure that some members of the committee possess technical expertise sufficient to make astute comparisons among applicants.
+- Ensure that some members of the committee possess technical expertise sufficient to make astute comparisons among applicants.

 Search Committee Training

 All search committee members must have completed the Strategies and Tactics for Recruiting to Improve Diversity and Excellence (STRIDE) faculty recruitment training within the last three academic years in order to gain access to applicant files.
-In the event a search committee member is unable to complete STRIDE training prior to the commencement of a search, an exception can made by the dean on a case-by-case basis.
+In the event a search committee member is unable to complete STRIDE training prior to the commencement of a search, an exception can made by the Dean on a case-by-case basis.
 The STRIDE trainings will provide critical information to ensure the equitable treatment of candidates in the search process.
-The college diversity officer is available to meet with the search chair to provide additional information and support, including but not limited to, the search process, policies/procedures, bias, diversity, and veteran’s preference requirements.
+The College Diversity Officer is available to meet with the Search Chair to provide additional information and support, including but not limited to the search process, policies/procedures, bias, diversity, and veteran’s preference requirements.

 Changes in the Search Committee